Note 3 - Summary of Significant Accounting Policies

 Property, plant and equipment are stated at cost, less accumulated depreciation and amortization.
 Depreciation of property, plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
 Estimated useful lives of the respective assets typically range fromto years for buildings and improvements and from to years for machinery and equipment.
-Capitalized computer software costs include internal and external costs incurred during the software's development stage and are depreciated over to years.
-Internal costs relate primarily to employee activities for coding and testing the software under development.
+Information systems, computer hardware and software, which are included within the machinery and equipment category, are typically depreciated from to years.
 Leasehold improvements are amortized over the shorter of the underlying lease term or the estimated useful life.
 Repairs and maintenance expenditures, which are not considered leasehold improvements and do not extend the useful life of the property and equipment, are expensed as incurred.

 Property, plant and equipment is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of assets may not be recoverable.
 For further discussion regarding impairments refer to the Impairment of Long-Lived Assets accounting policy below.

 An asset is considered to be held for sale when all of the following criteria are met: (i) management commits to a plan to sell the property; (ii) it is unlikely that the disposal plan will be significantly modified or discontinued; (iii) the property is available for immediate sale in its present condition; (iv) actions required to complete the sale of the property have been initiated; (v) sale of the asset is probable and the completed sale is expected to occur within one year; and (vi) the property is actively being marketed for sale at a price that is reasonable given its current market value.